tourhunter-com/help-tourhunter-com/_articles-en/subscription_messages.md

 ![Subscription_notifications2](/assets/images/subscription_notifications2.png)

-For Manager and other employees, only a notification without buttons is displayed, since employees cannot pay for the subscription.
+For manager and other employees, only a notification without buttons is displayed, since employees cannot pay for the subscription.

 ![Subscription_notifications3](/assets/images/subscription_notifications3.png)